Pellagra Disease – Symptoms, Causes, and Treatment of Vitamin B3 Deficiency

 Pellagra is a disease associated with a deficiency of vitamin B3, or niacin.
 This disease is quite common in developing countries.
 What are the symptoms of Pellagra?
 What causes the disease?
 How dangerous is this disease?
 Let Dr. Nguyen Thi Thao answer your frequently asked questions about Pellagra.

-Pellagra is a disease caused by a deficiency of vitamin B3 ( vitamin PP ), or niacin.
+Pellagra is a disease caused by a deficiency of vitamin B3 (vitamin PP), or niacin.
 Characteristic conditions include dementia, diarrhea, and dermatitis.
 This disease is treatable.
-However, it is quite dangerous, if not treated, the patient can die.
+However, it is quite dangerous, and if left untreated, it can be fatal.

 The main symptoms of Pellagra are dermatitis, dementia, and diarrhea.
-This condition is caused by the effects of a niacin deficiency.
-Cells in the digestive system and skin have a faster rate of replacing dead cells, so the need for vitamin B3 is also higher.
-Therefore, when the body is deficient in niacin, the symptoms in these organs appear first.
+These symptoms arise due to the effects of niacin deficiency.
+Cells in the digestive system and skin have a faster rate of replacing dead cells, so the need for vitamin B3 is higher.
+Therefore, when the body is deficient in niacin, symptoms in these organs appear first.

-Inflammation of the skin caused by the disease manifests as a rash on the face, lips, feet, and hands.
-There are also cases of dermatitis appearing around the neck, creating the "Casal necklace" symptom.
+Inflammation of the skin caused by Pellagra manifests as a rash on the face, lips, feet, and hands.
+In some cases, dermatitis appears around the neck, creating the "Casal necklace" symptom.

 Skin lesions around the neck in the form of “Casal chains”